 Yum Yum Sauce: The Making Of An American Condiment

 The scene is a familiar one.
 People sit around a rectangular table, the bulk of which is taken up by a smooth iron cooktop.
 Gas flames flicker underneath.
-A man wearing a tall red hat and a white chef's uniform approaches, pulling a cart filled with cold food, large cooking utensils, and various bottles of sauces.
+A man wearing a tall red hat and a white chef's uniform approaches, pulling a cart filled with cold food, large cooking utensils and various bottles of sauces.
 He holds a spatula and a large metal fork.
 He brings them together: cling-clang, cling-clang.
 Eyes sparkling, he looks around the table.
 "Welcome to Benihana."

 More commonly referred to as hibachi, Japanese teppanyaki-style cooking has become part of the American dining experience.
 The combination of noodles, rice, vegetables and meat fried up on a griddle draws customers to these restaurants as much as the loud and showy flair of the chefs cooking at the table.